-Chrisoulis was born in Victoria (Australia), to Greek Australian migrants.
-Totally self-taught in comics, in 2010 he earned an ISCED Level 4 degree in Film Editing, in 2014 earned a BA (Hons) in Graphic Design at the University of Brighton and in 2015 was awarded a Master of Research in Arts and Cultural Research, during which he experimented on the digital future of the comic book medium.
+Self-taught in the creation and production of comics, in 2010 he earned an ISCED Level 4 degree in Film Editing, in 2014 he earned a BA (Hons) in Graphic Design at the University of Brighton and in 2015 he was awarded a Master of Research in Arts and Cultural Research, during which he experimented on the digital future of the comic book medium.

-In the late 1990s he migrated to Athens, Greece, and began self-publishing his personal comic book anthology, Tales of Unsurpassed Vanity (Greek: Ιστορίες Ατελείωτης Ματαιοδοξίας), one of Greece's longest-running self-published independent comics.
+In the late 1990s he migrated to Athens, Greece, and began self-publishing his personal comic book anthology, Tales of Unsurpassed Vanity (Greek: Ιστορίες Ατελείωτης Ματαιοδοξίας [el]), one of Greece's longest-running self-published independent comics.
 Tales of Unsurpassed Vanity lasted ten issues, ending in 2004.

-From 2002 to 2006, Chrisoulis collaborated with 9 (Ennea) magazine, a Greek comics anthology that was included as a free supplement every Wednesday within Eleftherotypia newspaper.
-He serialized his science fiction series Vacant Testament (Greek: Κενή Διαθήκη) within the pages of 9 (Ennea) magazine, making it the first long-running sci-fi comics series published in a Greek mainstream comic book.
+From 2002 to 2006, Chrisoulis collaborated with 9 (Ennea) [el] magazine, a Greek comics anthology that was included as a free supplement every Wednesday within Eleftherotypia newspaper.
+He serialised his science fiction series Vacant Testament (Greek: Κενή Διαθήκη) within the pages of 9 (Ennea) magazine, making it the first long-running sci-fi comics series published in a Greek mainstream comic book.

 During the 2000s, he initiated campaigns within his self-published comics in order to advise and help creators set up their own self-published comics, and participated in various self-published comic books, also distributing many in independent stores in Athens and local zine and comics festivals.
 Some of the comics he participated in include Sapilla #1-3 (2004-2005), Red.Dot Comix #10 (2004) and #12 (2005), Giannis Milonogiannis' Roppongi #2 (2006) and many more.

 In 2007 he released the first volume of his acclaimed political satire comic book series, Giant-Size Fascists.
-After the first volume was released, the series continued in monthly episodes in Galera (Γαλέρα) magazine from 2007 to 2008.
+After the first volume was released, the series continued in monthly episodes in Galera [el] (Γαλέρα) magazine from 2007 to 2008.
 The two volumes of Giant-Size Fascists earned him Greek comic book of the year awards by popular vote in 2008 and 2010.

 His graphic novel Dryland, which narrates the violent deaths of most of his ancestors in Interwar Greece, was a finalist at the Myriad Editions' First Fictions competition and was released in 2016 by Markosia Enterprises.